Green Line Extension

 Funding has also been set aside to extend the project to Route 16 on the Medford / Somerville line.

-Click here for the latest GLX presentation (dated October 2, 2014) with information on GLX sustainability, project overview and updates, and upcoming public meetings.
+Click here for a GLX presentation (dated October 2, 2014) with information on GLX sustainability, project overview and updates, and upcoming public meetings.

 At the same time, the relocation of Lechmere Station across O'Brien Highway is being coordinated with the build out of North Point by HYM Development.
 HYM is responsible for the reconstruction of O'Brien Highway and is working closely with the City of Cambridge and the state to improve existing crossings, and to create new crossings to make the new station readily accessible to the East Cambridge neighborhood.